Fashion History - Early 19th Century Regency and Romantic Styles for Women

 The Romantic Period 1825 - 1835

-The Gothic influence of the Middle Ages continued and the Empire style faded as waist finally dropped to the normal waistline after years of rising and falling.
+The Gothic influence of the Middle Ages continued and the Empire style faded as waists dropped to the normal waistline after years of rising and falling.
 Middle classes wanted to appear gentrified and the new Romantic movement came to influence women's fashion.

-Bodices developed a V shape and women began to wear corsets for a trim looking waist, although the lower classes wore high waists until 1830.
+Bodices developed a V shape and women began to wear corsets for a trim look, although the lower classes wore high waists until 1830.

 Sleeves changed as well, becoming larger.
 Beret sleeves were cut in a circle creating a large, balloon like sleeve.